 The Testimony of an Opponent to Jesus

 Paul was not initially a follower Jesus.
 He wasn’t even remotely sympathetic to Jesus or his message.
-Paul was note only opposed to Jesus; he aggressively persecuted his followers (Acts 7:58; 8:1-3; 9:1-9), which he spoke about many years later (Gal.
+Paul was not only opposed to Jesus; he aggressively persecuted the first followers of Jesus (Acts 7:58; 8:1-3; 9:1-9), which he confessed many years later (Gal.
 4:49).

-Paul changed his tune completely after an encounter with the risen Jesus that led to his conversion.
+Paul changed his view of Jesus, though, after an encounter with the risen Jesus, and Paul became a believer and champion of Jesus to the non-Jewish world.
 That encounter is described in detail by Luke, who became a companion of Paul.
 (Acts 9:1-31) Paul also describes the encounter in his own words to various audiences.
 (Acts 22:1-21 and 26:12-28)

-In the hierarchy of evidence, there is no greater evidence than a witness who is predisposed to be unfavorable and even hostile to the point for which the testimony is offered.
+In the hierarchy of evidence, there is no greater evidence than a witness who is predisposed to be unfavorable and even hostile on the point for which the testimony is offered.
 Paul is that witness.
-He turned from aggressive opposition to Jesus to being his greatest witness, taking the message all the way to Rome, the center of power at the time.
+He turned from being an aggressive opponent of Jesus to being his greatest witness, taking the message all the way to Rome, the center of power at the time.
 (Acts 23:11) Indeed, the legacy of Paul’s testimony is seen throughout his many letters.

 The Testimony of the Holy Spirit